MISA-SCD/misa-scd/README.txt

 6) pointDefect ('yes' or 'no')
 This option toggles the mobility of defect clusters.

-All other parameters are explained in the comments of the parameters.txt file
+All other parameters are explained in the comments of the configure.in file

 !*****************************************************************************************
 !Output files and formatting